Communication: One Subject At a Time

 Lyle: That I can do.

-Not every conversation has to be perfect, but, with a little practice, many of the conversations you have during your busy day can lead to perfectly wonderful feelings of closeness and tranquility.
+Not every conversation has to be note perfect, but, with a little practice, many of the conversations you have during your busy day can lead to perfectly wonderful feelings of closeness and tranquility.
 It's as simple as learning to talk about only one thing at a time.

 © Copyright 2024 Jan Iversen.
 All rights reserved.